 We explored this area for an hour or so, watching the dark rainy clouds draw closer and closer until it started raining heavily.
 I wish I had had time to walk further down by the river to check out Ingvarafoss.
 I will try to do so on my next visit, weather permitting.

-Ingvarafoss waterfall, which is much smaller than Hrafnabjargafoss and Aldeyjarfoss, is located some 700-metres from Aldeyjarfoss.
+Ingvarafoss waterfall, which is much smaller than Hrafnabjargafoss and Aldeyjarfoss, is located some 700-meters from Aldeyjarfoss.

-The basalt takes on all kinds of forms; in the photo above I vividly see a troll woman with a scarf on her head running towards her cave :)
+The basalt takes on all kinds of forms; I vividly see a troll woman with a scarf on her head running towards her cave :)

 Check out this newspaper article on Iceland Magazine for information on plans on building a dam in the Skjálfandafljót river, which would greatly affect Hrafnabjargafoss waterfall.

-See also my 2 other travel-blogs on this area:
+See also my 3 other travel-blogs about this area:

 Have a lovely time visiting the beautiful waterfalls in Skjálfandafljót river :)